deforation/sec_seccomp_framwork/README.md

 9. Compile the application [all framework files have to be linked]

 These 9 easy steps are everything it needs to configure and use the framework.
-Depending on the used compiler, a flag has to be set during compilation to add seccomp support.

-* For gcc, add the compiler flag -lseccomp

 Note: Step 5 is the main call which starts the whole seccomp framework.
 The function call consists of 4 parameters: